 I processed the ache of friendships and romantic relationships gone sour.
 I dealt with my need for perfection that covered up lack of self-love.
 I felt safe under Miera’s nurturing hands.
 She held sacred space for me to process the emotional anguish.
 The pain oozed to the surface as she touched my muscles.
 Tears soaked the face cradle session after session.

-Step 2: “Start with a Vision Anchored in Your Heart.”
+Step 2: “Form a Vision Anchored in Your Heart.”

 For a long time I didn’t choose to act on the vision.
 I wasn’t willing to give up the financial security I knew.
 I settled for a good life, but it didn’t fully feed my spirit.